vanoe/SketchGenius-AI-Animated-Video-Creator/README.md

 # 🎨 SketchGenius

-**SketchGenius** is an easy-to-use, AI-powered tool that helps turn text, images, or photos into eye-catching **sketch-style animated videos**.
-It offers multiple styles like 🖍️ crayon, ✏️ charcoal, 🖤 chalkboard, and 🗂️ blueprint, making content unique and engaging.
+**SketchGenius** is an easy-to-use, AI-powered tool that transforms **text, images, or photos** into **eye-catching sketch-style animated videos**.
+It offers multiple styles such as **🖍️ Crayon, ✏️ Charcoal, 🏫 Chalkboard, and 📐 Blueprint**, making your content unique and engaging.

-With built-in features such as:
-- 🗣️ Text-to-Speech
-- 🎙️ Speech-to-Text
-- 🌐 Language Translation
-- 🎶 Royalty-Free Images & Music
-- 🖱️ Drag-and-Drop Editor
+With built-in features like **text-to-speech (TTS), speech-to-text (STT), language translation 🌎, royalty-free images & music 🎵, and a simple drag-and-drop editor**, anyone can create **professional-quality videos** without design or technical skills.

-Anyone can create professional-quality videos without design or technical skills.
-Perfect for businesses, educators, and creators to boost engagement, explain ideas, or market products quickly and affordably.
+Perfect for **businesses, educators, and creators** looking to **boost engagement, explain ideas, or market products** quickly and affordably.

 ---